 Get stories and expert advice on all things related to college and parenting.

-You are sure to have a few questions and concerns if your student will enter college mid-year!
+You will surely have a few questions and concerns if your student enters college mid-year!

-In recent years, more and more colleges and universities have sent out a different kind of acceptance letter.
+In recent years, more and more colleges and universities have sent out different kinds of acceptance letters.
 This letter invites the applicant to wait until the new year before going to college.

-Some schools allow students to request second-semester admission while others make the decision for the student.
+Some schools allow students to request second-semester admission, while others make the decision for the student.
 For example, Northeastern University in Boston enrolls these students right away but directs them to spend their fall semester at a designated program abroad.
-Each year at Middlebury College, about 100 applicants (“Febs”) are offered spring admission.
+Each year at Middlebury College, which has one of the oldest and best-established mid-year enrollment programs, about 100 “Febs” start their college experience second semester.

 Why do colleges do this?
 It’s simple arithmetic.
-Between junior study abroad (in a normal, non-pandemic year), December graduation and freshman attrition, campus populations drop off after fall semester.
+Between junior study abroad (in a normal, non-pandemic year), December graduation, and freshman attrition, campus populations drop off after the fall semester.
 These departures leave vacancies in housing and in the classrooms.
 Mid-year admissions help fill these vacancies.

 Spring admission can be confusing for students and their families.
 To address the concern, schools often set up special mid-year open houses or have former mid-year students call and talk to the new student about how it works.
 Then in January, the colleges generally offer mid-year orientation programs just as they do for fall semester arrivals.